Gravitational Multipoles in Five Dimensions

 \subsection{Summary}

 We define a family of asymptotically Cartesian and mass-centered (ACMC) coordinates for stationary, vacuum spacetimes in five dimensions.
-These are discussed and defined analogously to Thorne's original four-dimensional treatment of ACMC coordinates \cite{Thorne:1980}, building up the most general solutions to the linearized Einstein equations, arguing for the general form of its non-linear completion, and finally defining a more general family of ACMC coordinates in which the multipole moments can be read off from the coefficients of the asymptotic radial expansion at infinity.
+These are discussed and defined analogously to Thorne's original four-dimensional treatment of ACMC coordinates \cite{Thorne:1980}, first constructing solutions to the linearized Einstein equations,\footnote{Note that our linearized solutions do not include the ``stress multipole'' terms defined and discussed in \cite{Gambino:2024uge}.} arguing for the general form of its non-linear completion, and finally defining a more general family of ACMC coordinates in which the multipole moments can be read off from the coefficients of the asymptotic radial expansion at infinity.

-In particular, our main results are the general expressions for such a stationary, vacuum five-dimensional spacetime in ACMC coordinates given in \eqref{eq: CH3: definition ACMC coordinates 5D}.
-We also give the general expressions for the most prevalent situation of biaxial spacetimes (which also admit two commuting spacelike Killing vectors with closed orbits) in \eqref{eq: CH3: ACMC conditions 5D axisymmetry}.
+In particular, our main results are expressions for such a stationary, vacuum five-dimensional spacetime in ACMC coordinates given in \eqref{eq: CH3: definition ACMC coordinates 5D}.
+We also give the reduced expressions for the most prevalent situation of biaxial spacetimes (which also admit two commuting spacelike Killing vectors with closed orbits) in \eqref{eq: CH3: ACMC conditions 5D axisymmetry}.
 These expansions define the tower of mass multipole moment tensors $\g_{A_\l}$ (or simply $M_\l$ in the case of biaxial symmetry) and the tower of current multipole tensors $\S_{bc\, A_{\l}}$ (which reduce to two towers of coefficients $S^{(1)}_\l, S^{(2)}_\l$ for biaxial symmetry).
 Crucially, we show (in Section \ref{sec:proofinvariance}) that these definitions of multipole moments are indeed unambiguously defined, in that they do not depend on the particular ACMC coordinate system used.

-We exhibit how the ACMC formalism can be used in practice to calculate multipole moments of spacetimes in Section \ref{sec:examples}.
+We exhibit how the ACMC formalism can be used in practice to calculate mass and current multipole moments of spacetimes in Section \ref{sec:examples}.
 The simplest non-trivial example is the Myers-Perry black hole, resulting in the (biaxially symmetric) non-zero multipole moments (see \eqref{eq:MPBHmultipoles}):

 where $J^{(1)} = (2/3)Ma$ and $J^{(2)} = (2/3)Mb$.
 This can be compared to four-dimensional Kerr (with parameters $M,a$) which has non-zero multipoles $M_{2n} = M(-J^2/M^2)^n$ and $S_{2n+1} = J(-J^2/M^2)^n$.